Superalgos/Superalgos/README.md

 ## On-screen Errors and Warnings

 It may happen that your simulation or live trading is not working as expected.
-The first thing to do in such case is look around within your workspace.
+The first thing to do in such a case is to look around within your workspace.
 Errors are signaled with a red circle surrounding the relevant element of the workspace.
-Hoover the mouse pointer over the element and you should get a description of what may be that is causing the unexpected behavior.
+Hover the mouse pointer over the element and you should get a description of what is that is causing the unexpected behavior.

 ![On-screen-errors](https://user-images.githubusercontent.com/13994516/63213696-b52ff500-c10f-11e9-9bc1-741ecb0858ef.gif)
 <br/><br/>